knowledgecode/date-and-time/README.md

 - 2.3.0
   - TypeScript support.
   - Fixed an issue where `parseTZ()` in timezone plugin could return `NaN` instead of `Invalid Date` if parsing failed.

-- 2.2.1
-  - Fixed an issue where `parse()` would treat a date and time string containing a UTC time zone (i.e. +0000) as a local time zone when parsing.

 ## Usage